emiyl/dsi.cfw.guide-archive/guide/finalizing-setup.md

   nav: "side"
 ---

-We will now install SRLoader to the System Menu using TWLit, a program which can help us install .TIA files to the new SD NAND.
+We will now install SRLoader to the System Menu using TWLit, a program which can help us install `.tia` files to the new SD NAND.

 SRLoader is a homebrew application that can run homebrew and retail ROMs, and has several emulators built in.